paulio11/P4-Squigl-Twitter-Clone/README.md

 ![New post form](https://raw.githubusercontent.com/paulio11/project-4/main/documentation/images/readme-post.png)

 #### Mentions
-- If a user is mentioned in a public post or reply with the use of ~ they will be notified of this by an unread mention count in the menu.
+- If a user is mentioned in a public post or reply they will be notified of this by an unread mention count in the menu.
 - A user can view these posts and replies on their Mentions page.
 - Posts and replies are excluded if the logged in user exists in their **read** `ManyToManyField`.
 - Posts and replies can be marked as **Read** to clear the notification, and be excluding in the future.